 - GR5205: Linear Regression Models (3 points)

-- GR5291 Advanced Data Analysis (3 points) – Required “Capstone Course” to be taken in the second or last semester in program.
+- GR5291 Advanced Data Analysis (3 points) – To be taken in the second or last semester.

 In addition to the four core courses, students must also complete at least six electives approved by their Faculty Adviser.
 At least three electives must be selected from the Statistics Department, upon approval by the Faculty Adviser.
 Electives may be chosen based upon a student’s area of interest.
 In order to count for graduation, an elective must be taken for a grade.
 A partial list of approved electives may be found here.